DenysShl/cinema-service/README.md

   ```
 3. Configure `db.properties` that's located in resources folder.
 4. Add TomCat version 9.0.63 to the project configuration.
-5. Specify the folder and path where the logs will be stored in the `log4j2.properties` file located in the `resources` folder
+5. Specify the folder and path where the logs will be stored in the `log4j2.properties` file located in the resources folder
-6. You can login on web pages: Login: `admin@i.ua` Password: `admin123`
+6. You can log in on web pages: Login: `admin@i.ua` Password: `admin123`
 7. You can check the registration through "Postman" using:
    - method: `POST`
    - url: `http://localhost:8088/register`